SidharthArya/SidharthArya/AWESOME-STARS.md

 - [agronholm/apscheduler](https://github.com/agronholm/apscheduler) - Task scheduling library for Python
 - [facebookresearch/sam3](https://github.com/facebookresearch/sam3) - The repository provides code for running inference and finetuning with the Meta Segment Anything Model 3 (SAM 3), links for downloading the trained model checkpoints, and example notebooks that show h
 - [joblib/threadpoolctl](https://github.com/joblib/threadpoolctl) - Python helpers to limit the number of threads used in native libraries that handle their own internal threadpool (BLAS and OpenMP implementations)
-- [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Deep Agents is an agent harness built on langchain and langgraph.
-Deep Agents are equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - making them well-equipped to
+- [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Agent harness built with LangChain and LangGraph.
+Equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - well-equipped to handle complex agentic tasks.
 - [python-trio/trio](https://github.com/python-trio/trio) - Trio – a friendly Python library for async concurrency and I/O
 - [traceloop/openllmetry](https://github.com/traceloop/openllmetry) - Open-source observability for your GenAI or LLM application, based on OpenTelemetry
 - [hinthornw/trustcall](https://github.com/hinthornw/trustcall) - Tenacious tool calling built on LangGraph